Who are they?

 Kensington & Chelsea Tutors staff

-The office is a sparsely decorated but welcoming basement flat in darkest Kensington, just off upscale Gloucester Road, formerly the Chiles family home until arrival of second child prompted rethink.
+Their sparsely decorated but welcoming Kensington office, located just off the Gloucester Road, has been their base from the beginning - formerly the Chiles family home until arrival of second child prompted rethink.
 ‘We were bursting at the seams,’ says Nevil who splits his time between the office and his Gloucestershire home.

 Tutoring in all academic (and some non-academic) subjects from two years old (yes, really – although K&C say they discourage it) through to adulthood, although as usual, the bulk of tutoring is general subject support, exam preparation (7+, 8+, 11+, 13+, GCSEs, A levels) and some university tutoring and language teaching.
 They’re happy to take niche requests too, most of which they say they can meet, thanks to their 3,000+ strong database of tutors.
 ‘My favourite was the Russian family who wanted a water polo tutor for six-year-old triplets,’ laughs Nevil.
 ‘We managed it – in fact, we got the former Croatian water polo coach.’
 With several SEN specialists on their books, they also work with mild to moderate learning disabilities.

 For ordinary hourly lessons, they cover London (mainly central, but some Greater London) and pockets of the south-east including Surrey and Herts if tutors are available.
-Almost all tuition takes place at students’ homes, although occasionally at a third party location such as a café or library.
-Online tutoring is on the rise – ‘traditionally, we’ve used it for tutors when they’re away on holiday, but we’re moving towards offering it in its own right’ – and sometimes, tutors travel to other countries for a holiday job or residential placement for a family that splits its time between UK and abroad.
-Home school packages are rare, but possible.
+Almost all face-to-face tuition takes place at students’ homes, although occasionally at a third party location such as a café or library.
+Both online tutoring and home schooling are both on the rise and sometimes, tutors travel to other countries for a holiday job or residential placement for a family that splits its time between UK and abroad.
 K&C also works with a few schools, providing them with teachers.

 After graduating, Nevil tutored in exotic locations such as the Philippines before settling into a teaching role for six years.
 ‘Increasingly, I yearned to do something for myself and knowing there were a lot of local families wanting tutoring, I started up the agency from home,’ he explains.
 The industry, he reports, is ‘unrecognisable from what it was then.
 It’s moved from a dark art – when nobody admitted to tutoring because it was seen as existing to help struggling kids to pass exams – to becoming a mainstream pursuit.
 In fact it’s morphed into a badge of honour, particularly among the affluent - a staple coffee morning conversation.’
 For K&C, he says, this has been good and bad – good because there’s more demand; bad because there’s so much competition.